Information by Student Group

 - Summer Film School (opens in new window) (CDMP 999)

 Please ensure you meet the following criteria before applying for OSAP:

 - In order to be considered for OSAP funding for an OSAP-eligible certificate, you must register in an OSAP-eligible certificate and be taking courses that count toward the certificate graduation requirements.
 Courses that do not count toward the certificate's completion cannot be funded through OSAP.
 To view required courses for certificate programs, please visit the Chang School (opens in new window) .

 If you enrol in additional courses towards your certificate (courses that are not required), they will not be included in your OSAP course load calculation or assessment.
 These courses will be fully out of pocket.

-To qualify, your co-op work term, internship, or practicum must be part of your program's required curriculum.
+To qualify, your co-op work term, internship, or practicum must be part of your program's required curriculum and approved for OSAP.
 Check the list below for "required" co-op work term, internship, and practicum programs that qualify for OSAP and CIFS.

 On a "required" work term?

 You can apply to be considered for full-time OSAP funding.
 If you do so, please indicate that your course load is 100%, which is equivalent to five courses for OSAP eligible work terms.